PhilChodrow/PIC16A/syllabus.md

 permalink: syllabus/
 ---

-**Welcome to PIC16A!** I'm Professor Phil Chodrow and I'm grateful that you're here.
+**Welcome to PIC16A!** I'm Professor [Phil Chodrow](www.philchodrow.com) and I'm grateful that you're here.
 Before we dive into the details, I want to lay out some guiding principles for this course:

 <figure style="float:right">
   <img alt="Three stylized hands, appearing to made out of circuitry, reach toward each other.
 The hands are bright blue, green, and pink." src = "https://s3.amazonaws.com/media.eremedia.com/wp-content/uploads/2017/09/13112109/diversity-700x439.jpg" width="300" height="200"/>
 </figure>

 1. **I want you to succeed.** The purpose of this course is for you to build a set of skills that can support you in your studies, hobbies, and careers.
+It is not here to "weed you out," trick you, or discourage you.
 You (yes, **you**) can learn some cool stuff and get a good grade in this course.
-2. **None of us signed up for this.** We are all doing the best we can during a time of catastrophe and intense uncertainty.
+2. **It's still tough out there.** Although some parts of our lives might be returning to normal, other parts remain affected by the COVID-19 pandemic.
 My main aims in designing this course are to (a) offer you flexibility to adapt to changing circumstances and (b) encourage you to support and be supported by your classmates.
-Python programming is fun, and I hope that this course can be a positive part of your experience during these difficult times.
+Python programming is fun, and I hope that this course can be a positive part of your experience during these challenging times.
-3. **Your wellbeing comes first.** If your wellbeing or that of a loved one comes into conflict with course obligations, I hope that you will attend to the former.
+3. **Your wellbeing comes first.** If your wellbeing or that of a loved one comes into conflict with course obligations, I hope that you will prioritize the former.
 I've included a considerable amount of flexibility in this course.
-It is possible to completely miss roughly two weeks worth of quizzes and assignments without negatively impacting your grade.
 If you anticipate extended difficulties related to participation or assignments, reach out to me at the earliest opportunity.
-We'll make it happen.
+We'll find a path that prioritizes your wellbeing while still enabling you to succeed in the course. .
 4. **We've got your back.** As the instructor, I'm available to you through multiple channels.
 You also have an amazing support team---your TAs, LAs, and peers are all here to help you in your learning journey.

 We now return to your regularly scheduled syllabus.